anhem/test-populator/README.md

 ##### MUTATOR

-Use a no-arguments/default constructor to instantiate and mutator methods to populate fields.
-Applied to classes that have a no-arguments/default constructor and at least one mutator method.
+Use a constructor based on [constructorType](#constructortype) to instantiate and mutator methods to populate fields.
+Applied to classes that have at least one mutator method.

 This works similarly to [SETTER](#setter) but will take any method that mutates the object instead of only those following the classic setter pattern.

-Methods are considered mutators if they have at least `one argument` and return `void` or the class we attempt to create.
+Methods are considered mutators if they have at least `one argument` and return `void` or the class `test-populator` is currently creating.

 ##### FIELD